 Austrian passports are valid for ten (10) years and cannot be renewed.
 Since March 30, 2009, biometric passports with fingerprints are issued in Austria.
 It takes appr. four weeks before the new passport may be handed over to the applicant.

-The following documents must be presented:
+The following documents (original and one copy) must be presented:

 1. Application form (in German only) - dated and signed